a16z/farcaster-py/README.md

 ## Usage
-To access the Farcaster API you need to generate an access token.
+To use the Farcaster API you need to generate an access token.
 Here is one way to do that:

 First install eth-account and dotenv:
 ```bash